FredericoSRamos/WebMarketplace/README.md

    npm install

-3. Create a config.js file wih your API keys for DynamoDB and a secret key for JWT
+3. Create a config.js file in the backend folder with your API keys for DynamoDB and a secret key for JWT

 4. Lastly, start both the frontend and backend with npm start